When will I be deployed as an Emergency Volunteer?

 Questions relating to everything else to do with emergency volunteering:

-Important things to remember when it comes to emergency volunteering:
+Important things for you to remember

 - Disaster zones are dangerous, so your first responsibility is to yourself - eat, drink water, wear protective clothing and have adequate rest.